SENG480/course/project-rubric.md

 - Report meets tech writing criteria.
 - Connection of analysis to other aspects of the project, if any.
 - Technical debt is plausible and not merely the simplest rule violation.
-- 2% project bonus for using SonarQube and pointing me to a Sonarqube instance

 ## Notes M5